Agricultural Literacy Curriculum Matrix

 - As a class, discuss how the germination requirements will be met for the seeds in their test tubes.
 (There is air in the seed-starter trays and the rockwool holds water which provides moisture for the seeds.
 Placing the seed-starter trays by the window can provide warmth from the sun.)

-- Explain to the students that it will take 3-7 days for the seeds to germinate.
+- Explain to the students that it will typically take about 3-7 days for the seeds to germinate.

-- After one week, a teacher or other adult should prepare the nutrient solution in a gallon container by combining the fertilizer with water per the instructions on the fertilizer container for seedlings.
+- After the roots are growing down past the bottom of the rockwool (about one week), a teacher or other adult should prepare the nutrient solution in a gallon container by combining the fertilizer with water per the instructions on the fertilizer container for seedlings.
 Safety Note: Use rubber gloves and safety glasses when handling fertilizer to avoid contact with skin and eyes.

 - Organize students back into their groups.
 Provide each group with a bowl of water (labeled), a bowl of nutrient solution (labeled) two test tubes, two pipettes, rubber gloves, and safety glasses.